cavesdev/hackintosh-hp-elite-slice/README.md

 ## Revision History
 ---

+- ### **v.0.2 - 08-May-23**
+    - Fixed audio
+    Coded was detected as `CX20724` by HWiNFO, which is supported by AppleALC.

 - ### **v0.1 - 07-May-23**
     - Updated original README
-    - Initial EFI config (booted first time!) using OpenCore 0.9.1
+    - Initial EFI config (booted first time!) using OpenCore 0.9.1 Config made from scratch by following [Dortania's Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+    - USB Map taken from @demon3434